Yann39/self-hosted/README.md

 ### IP whitelisting

 We will set up **IP whitelisting** so that we can allow only traffic from the local network or from the VPN for some of our services.
+Indeed, even if we do not have defined public subdomains for these services, they can still be reached via the IP address!

-Basically it involves defining a Traefik middleware for defining the IP whitelist and apply it to the needed services.
+Basically it involves creating a **Traefik middleware** for defining the IP whitelist and apply it to the needed services.

 So we need to allow 2 **IP ranges** :